New device detects texting while driving, but is it legal?

 |Self-driving car makers haven't perfected a key piece of tech

 Lieberman became an activist, talking to legislators, police and tech companies like Cellebrite.
-The company developed a prototype called the Textalyzer, a tablet about the size of an iPad which police can plug into a driver’s phone.
+The company developed a prototype called the Textalyzer, a tablet about the size of an iPad that police can plug into a driver’s phone.
 Software scans the phone’s system logs and pulls up a list of activity.
 Pricing has yet to be determined but the company says police departments would likely need to buy a device, and a subscription – for upgrades and support.
 New York Governor Andrew Cuomo has directed the state’s Traffic Safety Committee to review the technology and Chicago’s Public Safety Committee will be reviewing legislation that would introduce its use.
 But similar legislation is stalled in Tennessee.
 The Textalyzer would allow police to scan driver's phones without a warrant, but wouldn't show content.

 "This doesn't show any phone numbers, doesn't show any conversations.
 It doesn't show any pictures," said Lieberman.